CodeAndWeb/ngx-translate.org/src/content/docs/v15/04-recipes/08-handle-missing-translations.md

 }
 ~~~

-Setup the Missing Translation Handler in your module import by adding it to the `forRoot` (or `forChild`) configuration.
+Set up the Missing Translation Handler in your module import by adding it to the `forRoot` (or `forChild`) configuration.

 ~~~ts
 @NgModule({